+Abbreviations: P(“class”), the posterior probability for the extinct taxon to be classified as “class”; ant, anteater; arma, armadillo; sloth, extant sloth.

 Figure Legends

 Figure 1.
 Timetree depicting the time-calibrated phylogenetic relationships of the xenarthrans included in the phylogenetically flexible linear discriminant analyses.
 See Material and Methods section for the sources used to build the timetree.